pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 Alice can retrieve any of the two tuples `("milk",2)` and `("butter",3)`.
 It is actually up to the implementation of the tuple space to decide which one she will actually retrieve.
 Most pSpaces implementations provide tuple spaces with different deterministic behaviours (FIFO-like, LIFO-like, etc.).
 There is also support for randomised behaviours.

 A list of the tuple space classes supported in each language can be found in the [naming table](https://github.com/pSpaces/Programming-with-Spaces/blob/master/naming.md) and a description of those classes can be found in the [guide for developers](https://github.com/pSpaces/Programming-with-Spaces/blob/master/guide.md).
 We will come back to in the next chapters of the tutorial.

 ## 1.11 Retrieving all matching tuples

 Tuple spaces also support operations to find or remove all tuples matching some template.
-In particular, `QueryAll` returns all tuples matching a template and `GetAll` behaves similarly but removes the matched tuples.
+In particular, `queryAll` returns all tuples matching a template and `getAll` behaves similarly but removes the matched tuples.

-The following example in Go shows how the grocery list can be retrieved from the `fridge` tuple space and printed afterwards:
+The following example shows how the grocery list can be retrieved from the `fridge` tuple space and printed afterwards:

 ```
-var item string
+List<Object[]> groceryList = fridge.queryAll(new FormalField(String.class), new FormalField(Integer.class));
-var quantity int
+System.out.println("Items to buy: ");
-groceryList, _ := fridge.QueryAll(&item, &quantity)
+for (Object[] obj : groceryList) {
-fmt.Println("Items to buy: ")
+    System.out.println(Arrays.toString(obj));
-fmt.Println(groceryList)
+}
 ```

 ## Summary